-Barnet Environment Centre is situated on a 7.5 acre nature reserve which is a “Site of Local Importance for Nature Conservation”.
+Barnet Environment Centre is situated on a 7.5 acre nature reserve which is a “Site of Interest for Nature Conservation”.
 The Friends of Barnet Environment Centre is a registered charity which provides events for the local community and activities for schools in order to educate and inspire a lasting interest in and appreciation of the natural world.
 We maintain the reserve through regular volunteer work-parties and, in addition to educating schoolchildren, organise open days, children’s activities and youth projects.The nature reserve and Environment Centre are only open to the public for these events.
-Our recent volunteering news Keeping in Touch, schools newsletter Winter 2018-2019 and the Chair’s December 2018 Newsletter are all available.
-Our Chair has written his Annual Report 2018 to sum up what has been another marvellous year for FoBEC.

 The nature reserve site and Environment Centre are owned by Noah’s Ark Children’s Hospice.
 More …